FuzzrNet/Forage/README.md

 - [ ] Blake3 keyed hashes as a MAC
 - [ ] Files are encrypted using XChaCha8Blake3Siv authenticated encryption
     - **Caution!** Experimental encryption!
+- [ ] CSPRNGs where RNGs are used
+- [ ] Use randomized padding instead of zeroed padding
+- [ ] Zeroization of private keys after dropped from memory

 ### 0.1.0 - Proof of Concept